 |A MATTER OF TRUST|

-The downside to sharing information is that it can end a friendship if one member of the team feels he's getting shortchanged.
-Sharing information has paid off big time for Bassmaster Elite pros Matt Reed and Edwin Evers.
-They've worked together for five years now, and this relationship has helped them both pocket hundreds of thousands of dollars in tournament winnings.
+The downside to sharing information is that it can end a friendship if one team member feels he's getting shortchanged.
+However, information-sharing has paid off big time for Bassmaster Elite pros Matt Reed and Edwin Evers.
+They've worked together for five years, and this relationship has helped them pocket hundreds of thousands of dollars in tournament winnings.

-"The key is to have complete trust in your partner and not hold anything back," Reed said.
+"The key is to trust your partner completely and not hold anything back," Reed said.
 "As soon as one of us gets two bites doing the same thing, we share that information by cell phones so both of us can take advantage of it."

 "When Matt tells me he's catching bass on YUM Craw Papi on laydowns on points, I can do the same thing because I know exactly how he's fishing," Evers said.
 "But if somebody else tells me how they're catching bass, I might not be able to do it because they fish differently than I do."